 Pink eye?
 How to tell if it’s allergies, infection or coronavirus

-“One of the easiest ways to tell the difference between allergy and coronavirus symptoms is to check your eyes.
-If they are red, watery and itchy, these are probably signs of allergies,” said Dr. Siddens.
+“If your eyes are red, watery and itchy, these are probably signs of allergies,” Dr. Siddens said.
 “Coronavirus symptoms generally do not cause those uncomfortable itchy, watery eyes.
 Another way to tell the difference is by the presence of fever.
 Allergy sufferers do not have fever as a symptom, while coronavirus patients often do.”

 What’s the connection between pink eye, allergies and coronavirus?

-There are some reports that people with coronavirus may develop pink eye (viral conjunctivitis).
-Their symptoms can look just like any typical allergic conjunctivitis symptoms, but Dr. Siddens said there are ways to tell them apart.
+There are reports that people with coronavirus may develop pink eye (viral conjunctivitis).
+Their symptoms can look like any typical allergic conjunctivitis symptoms, but Dr. Siddens said there are ways to tell them apart.

-Allergic conjunctivitis – usually affects both eyes with itching, burning and redness.
+Allergic conjunctivitis usually affects both eyes with itching, burning and redness.
 They may feel gritty like something is in the eye, and there may be some puffiness around the eyes.
 You will probably also have other allergy symptoms like a runny nose and sneezing.
 You typically have allergic conjunctivitis around the same time each year.

 - Fever